mattkaar/aia-web/docs/syllabus.md

 ### Team Exercises

 The keystone components of AIA are the scenario-based team exercises.
 To complete these hands-on exercises, students will login to the TopoMojo environment: (<https://topomojo.ini.cmu.edu>).
 The TA will brief and debrief students on the objectives, requirements, and solutions for each exercise.
 Teams will have until the following **Monday at 4:00pm ET** to complete each exercise.

+!!! warning "Cheating Warning!"

+    Team exercises are designed to be completed by all group members.
+Grades are assigned uniformly to group members for each submitted exercise.

+    Sharing answers and/or solution methods between teams will result in a **ZERO (0)** exercise grade for all teams involved as well as other penalties outlined in the [Academic Misconduct](#academic-misconduct) section.

 ### Group Project